 Earthy, Bold, Herbal

 Mandheling coffee takes its name from the Mandailing people of North Sumatra.
 Grown around Lake Toba — the world's largest volcanic lake — these beans develop an incredibly deep, syrupy body and earthy complexity.
 The wet-hulled processing method, unique to Indonesia, gives Mandheling its signature low acidity and bold, herbal character.
+Mandheling is the most widely recognized Sumatran coffee name and the benchmark for the island's bold style.

 Altitude